yhw086/PowerOutageAnalysis/README.md

 Alternative hypothesis: the distribution of the number of affected customers is not the same whether power outage duration is missing or not.

-Observed Statistics: the absolute difference between Customers.affected and missing_duration.
+Test Statistics: the absolute difference between Customers.affected and missing_duration.

 We use a permutation test to shuffle the missingness of the number of affected customers 1000 times.
 We can get 1000 simulating absolute differences.
 Then we compare these 1000 absolute differences to the observed difference, and calculate the p-value which is the probability of observing an absolute difference as extreme or more extreme than the observed difference, assuming the null hypothesis is true.
 Observed statistic:  20599.733